 The seedling tree program enables farmers, ranchers, and rural landowners to obtain seedling trees and shrubs at a nominal cost.
 These seedling trees and shrubs are selected specially for Colorado’s climate and are grown at the Colorado State Forest Service Nursery in Fort Collins, Colorado.
 The program’s aim is to encourage landowners to successfully establish conservation tree plantings.
 There is no minimum parcel size to purchase seedlings.
 The Douglas County Conservation District sells to landowners in Douglas County, Western Elbert County and Northern El Paso County.
 We are not able to ship any of these trees.

-Each year beginning in October, landowners get the opportunity to purchase these seedlings.
-They have until the end of March of the following year to order.
+Each year beginning in October, landowners get the opportunity to purchase these seedlings during the Annual Plant Sale.
+They have until the end of March/April of the following year to order.
 The earlier you order, the more likely the plants you want will still be available.
 “First Come, First Served” The date for tree pickup is usually scheduled for 2nd week in April in Castle Rock, Colorado at the Douglas County Fairgrounds for all pre-ordered trees.
 The district hosts a Seedling Tree Workshop in January, the date is to be determined.